Nuclear power in Vietnam: 1975 till 2006

 Immediately after the war, the reunified nation began to rebuild its infrastructure and governmental agencies, establishing the Vietnam Atomic Energy Commission (VAEC) (now the Vietnam Atomic Energy Institute, VAEI) in 1976, under the management of the Ministry of Science and Technology (MOST).

 The VAEC was tasked with pursuing a national programme for application of Nuclear Energy to Socio-Economy Sectors of Vietnam.
-In 1980, the 500 kW Dalat research reactor, under the management of the VAEC was restored with Soviet help and upgraded under the IAEA support.
+In 1982 the Dalat research reactor reconstruction and expansion project began under the management of the VAEC with assistance from the Soviet Union and IAEA support.
+On March 20, 1984 the reactor was officially put into operation with a nominal power of 500 kW, twice that of the previous TRIGA reactor.

 In the early 1980s, two preliminary nuclear power studies were undertaken, followed by another which stated in 1995 that: "Around the year 2015, when electricity demand reaches more than 100 billion kWh, nuclear power should be introduced for satisfying the continuous growth in the country's electricity demand in that time and beyond".

-The race to diversify beyond its primarily Hydro and Coal energy mix intensified, when the country's energy demand projections were estimated to increase annually by 16% from 16 GW (2010) to 30 GW (2015).
-The challenges it faced in identifying new suitable hydro power project sites and inefficient running of the current Hydropower facilities due to unfavorable weather conditions, furthered its cause to harness nuclear energy for power generation.
+The race to diversify beyond its primarily hydropower and coal energy mix intensified, when the country's energy demand projections were estimated to increase annually by 16% from 16 GW (2010) to 30 GW (2015).
+The challenges it faced in identifying new suitable hydro power project sites and inefficient running of the current hydropower facilities due to unfavorable weather conditions, furthered its cause to harness nuclear energy for power generation.